 This post is an exploration of how to examine and remap the many buttons on this mouse to your liking.
 Note that the default behavior may differ based on your mouse model as well as your operating system, distribution, and possibly even version, so be sure to customize the config for yourself, rather than copy-pasting the resulting configuration!

 In the course of research and writing of this post, I learned a lot from this site which covers Evoluent VerticalMouse 3 as well as another post which covers Evoluent VerticalMouse C (which registers itself as version 5).
-However, since I was using an in-between model 4, for which I could not find a dedicated blog post, I wrote up my findings and how I configured my own mouse.

 At a high-level, the mapping of physical clicks of mouse buttons to actions is as follows: